 Better Care Fund (BCF)

-The BCF was introduced as a tool to encourage and speed up the integration of health and social care, and prompt local authorities and Clinical Commissioning Groups to develop transformational projects through the use of pooled budgets and integrated spending plans.
+The Better Care Fund (BCF) was introduced as a tool to encourage and speed up the integration of health and social care, and prompt local authorities and Clinical Commissioning Groups to develop transformational projects through the use of pooled budgets and integrated spending plans.
 Health and Wellbeing Boards are responsible for signing off BCF Plans.

 Pharmaceutical Needs Assessment (PNA)

-A PNA is a document used to inform decisions about applications for new (or changes to) existing pharmaceutical services.
+A Pharmaceutical Needs Assessment (PNA) is used to inform decisions about applications for new (or changes to) existing pharmaceutical services.

 - Appendix 5: Pharmacy, dispensing GP practice and non-dispensing GP practice locations